Sonu-3/Sonu-3/README.md

 - 👋 Hi, I’m Sonu
 - 👀 I’m interested in Drawings.
 - 🌱 I’m currently learning ...
-Python, Java
+Python, Web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...